 In every Why XX fails?
 Of CMC Global, the number one top reason attributed to any tech failures is unrealistic expectations.
 Many projects begin with hopes of instant gratification, an innovation, a money-saver that can cut off the burden of most manual work – believe us, this kind of delusion still exists.
-Some of the results of these types of RPA failures can be an RPA environment established with flaws, poor designs as a result from poor delivering/ unclear requirements and automated processes that are not tested with production data.
+Some of the results of these types of RPA failures can be an RPA environment established with flaws, poor designs as a result of poor delivering/ unclear requirements, and automated processes that are not tested with production data.

 The impact of RPA implementation failures is especially destructive when an organization is just starting off with RPA.
-Early failures include flawed infrastructure build outs, poor requirements gathering and designs, and perceived failures created by unrealistic, early expectations.
+Early failures include flawed infrastructure build-outs, poor requirements gathering and designs, and perceived failures created by unrealistic, early expectations.
 The impact here is arguably the greatest since RPA can become branded as an abject failure within the organization.

 7. Siloed RPA deployment